designgears/Manjaro-SteamOS/Instructions for install.md

 Open system settings then go to  startup and shutdown, at the bottom center left of the window click behaviour.
 Then and make sure log in again after logging off is checked.

 Next go to this folder and open it.
+(You will need to enable view hidden files in dolphin)

 # /home/YOURUSERNAME/.steam/registry.vdf